microsoft/promptflow/docs/concepts/index.md

 # Concepts

-In this section, you will learn the basic concepts of Azure Machine Learning prompt flow.
+In this section, you will learn the basic concepts of prompt flow.

 ```{toctree}
 :maxdepth: 1